HOME .......

 Sub-Hertz Performance

 Machina Dynamica's Nimbus Sub-Hertz Platform is a unique, 6 degree-of-freedom isolation device with extremely low resonant frequencies - as low as 0.5 Hz.
-Nimbus is capable of not only isolating the component from "large-scale effects" such as footfalls and traffic-generated vibration that might cause a stylus to jump out of the record groove, but of improving analog and digital playback well beyond expectation - even in the absence of footfalls and traffic.
-Nimbus' sonic performance in the absence of large scale effects illustrates the profound impact of the Earth's crust movement, frequently ignored, or at least trivialized, on sound quality.
+Nimbus isolates the component from "large-scale effects" such as footfalls and traffic-generated vibration as well as the everyday low level microseismic type vibration that's much less obvious.
 Nimbus' unusual design characteristics are examined in the following paragraphs.

 Floppiness and Instability